mstksg/inCode/copy/entries/hakyll-rewrite.md

-Before, I had gotten the impression that Hakyll was mostly for generating "simple", pre-built blog layouts, but I was able to use Hakyll (without much friction, at all) to generate the complex, intricate, and arbitrary site map that I had designed on my first run.
+Before, I had gotten the impression that Hakyll was mostly for generating "simple", pre-built blog layouts, but I was able to use Hakyll (without much friction, at all) to generate the complex, intricate, and arbitrary site map that I had designed for my scotty-based blog.
 I definitely recommend it for any static site generating needs, blogs or not.

-An unexpected consequence of the static-site-hosted-by-github-pages approach, however, is that I don't have any control over MIME types anymore (or 301 redirects), so I had to do some migrations to move pages over to ".html" and set up redirects and stuff, but those were made super simple with Hakyll.
+An unexpected consequence of the static-site-hosted-by-github-pages approach, however, is that I don't have any control over MIME types anymore (or 301 redirects), so I had to do some migrations to move pages over to ".html" and set up redirects and stuff (and get redirects to work with google analytics), but those were made super simple with Hakyll.

 Refactoring Haskell Code
 ------------------------